EPA proposes to ban most uses of toxic paint remover

 One study found that methylene-chloride exposure killed 85 people between 1980 and 2018.
 The substance has also been linked to certain cancers.

-An EPA press release states that after the 2019 rule, the use of the solvent remained “widespread.”
+An EPA press release states that after the 2019 rule, use of the solvent remained “widespread.”

 “The science on methylene chloride is clear, exposure can lead to severe health impacts and even death, a reality for far too many families who have lost loved ones due to acute poisoning,” said EPA Administrator Michael Regan in a written statement.